A smooth-talking rap mogul tries to collect age-old music royalties from Hesh while pursuing an opportunity

 Adriana: With a husband who can’t even tell you where the money comes from.

 Carmela is a far more colorful character than this monochromatic assessment by Adriana and Chris would suggest, although it is true that her life is limited in many ways.
 Of Carmela’s four scenes in this episode, three of them take place in her kitchen.
-She makes her way to the kitchen counter in her first scene, wearing a gym shirt (hmm, maybe Adriana was on to something), desperately trying to learn about their family’s financial security from Tony, who is not very forthcoming at all (ok, Adriana seems to have nailed Carmela’s life perfectly).
-But in a later scene, also at the kitchen counter, we find Carmela taking her financial security into her own hands.
-Acting on a tip from a neighborhood wife, Carmela is purchasing stock – without her husband’s knowledge.
-Looking sharp in Business Black, she does not look like a clueless housewife/gym-rat here.
-In her final scene of the episode—at the kitchen counter again—Carmela happily discovers that she bought American Biotics shares at the right time, just before they split 3-1.
-Reading the newspaper in a blue sweater, she looks like neither a bored housewife nor a cutthroat stocktrader, but like a woman becoming engaged with the world, learning to transcend the narrow limits that have defined her life.
+She makes her way to the kitchen counter in her first scene (1), wearing a gym shirt (hmm, maybe Adriana was on to something), and desperately tries to learn about their family’s financial security from Tony, who is not very forthcoming at all (ok, Adriana’s description of Carmela’s life seems perfect).
+But in a later scene (2), also at the kitchen counter, we find Carmela taking her financial security into her own hands.
+Acting on a tip from a neighborhood wife, Carmela is purchasing stock — without her husband’s knowledge.
+Looking sharp in Business Black, she most definitely does not look like a clueless housewife/gym-rat here.
+In her final scene (3) of the episode—at the kitchen counter again—Carmela happily discovers that she bought American Biotics shares at just the right time, the stock price has gone up.
+Reading the newspaper in a blue sweater, she looks like neither a bored housewife nor a cutthroat stocktrader, but like a woman becoming engaged with the world, learning to transcend the narrow limits that have defined her life:

 Adriana also tries to empower herself, embarking on a career of “music management” with Chris’ help.
 Her effort is compromised by the fact that she doesn’t seem to have a great ear for music — Defiled is a truly crappy band.
 But she is also undermined by Christopher.
 He assures her that she will have control over the venture, that he only wants to be able to control how she dresses.
 But Chris wrests full control of the project at the studio, making absurd demands and smashing the singer with a guitar, and then using his position as financier of the project to justify his outrageous behavior.
 Massive G, a potential partner in the venture, also does not accord Adriana great professional respect.
 His interest in her is much more personal.
 In the scene where they listen to an execreble track by Defiler, Adriana is backlit in a way that makes it clear what Massive G is really after: